Right outer join

 6. Select OK.

-Merge dialog box showing the results of following the previous right outer join procedure.
+Screenshot of the Merge dialog box showing the results of following the previous right outer join procedure.

 From the newly created Countries column, expand the Country field.
 Don't select the Use original column name as prefix check box.

-Expand table column for Country.
+Screenshot of the Expand table column set for Country only.

-Final table with Date, CountryID, Units, and Country header columns, and a single row with data for Panama.
+Screenshot of the final table with Date, CountryID, Units, and Country header columns, and a single row with data for Panama.